 - How to build gentleness into a creative practice

-We’ve got to think about both sides of this if we want to build a truly creative life.
-Not just in our own work, but as our creative spirit flows through every part of our lives.
+We’ve got to think about both sides of this if we want to build a life of creative flow.

 - Who Are These Mean and Selfish People? | 5.24